chrisnc/sicp/README.md

 ### How do I get set up? ###

 * For running the Haskell examples, installing GHC via your favorite package manager or the [Haskell Platform](https://www.haskell.org/platform/) should be sufficient.
-* For the Racket examples, I used Racket from the [website](http://download.racket-lang.org) but your package manager may have it as well.
+* For the Racket examples, I used [the installer from the Racket website](http://download.racket-lang.org) but your package manager may have it as well.

 All of the exercises can be run in their language's respective REPL.
 For example: